Competition Stages, Rules and Organizers

 - Author's name;

-- Description of the shooting conditions (the shooting idea, features of interest, difficulties of the process, specific behaviour of the subject);
+- Description of the shooting conditions containing no less than a 1000 symbols (the shooting idea, features of interest, difficulties of the process, specific behaviour of the subject);

 - Description of the device used (the camera model, the lens, the name of any other equipment may be specified optionally);